-Aside from being the only true form of UPS – i.e. completely free from load breaks – online systems comprise the entirety of our UPS product range, so it only makes sense to explain how they actually work!
+Aside from being the only true form of uninterruptible power supplies – i.e. completely free from load breaks – online UPS systems comprise the entirety of our uninterruptible power supply product range, so it only makes sense to explain how they actually work!

 This is going to be the short, easy-to-understand version of the story – If you’re interested in the complete and (extremely) thorough version, as well as a lot more besides, I strongly recommend picking up a copy of the UPS Handbook.

-An online UPS comprises four main parts: A rectifier/charger block, a battery, an inverter and a static switch.
-To see how these components fit together, have a look at the following simple block diagram.
+An online UPS system comprises four main parts: A rectifier/charger block, a UPS battery, an inverter and a static switch.
+To see how these components fit together, have a look at the following simplified block diagram.

-Rectifier/Charger block– Although I’ve listed them together, the rectifier and charger can either be separate modules or combined as a single power block.
-They perform the same function either way, so for the sake of simplicity they are displayed in our block diagram as a single component.
+Rectifier/Charger block– Although I’ve listed them together, the rectifier and charger can either be separate modules or combined as a single uninterruptible power supply block.
+They perform the same function, either way, so for the sake of simplicity they are displayed in our block diagram as a single component.

-The function of this combined power block is to take AC (Alternating Current) power from the mains, and convert it to DC (Direct Current) power, which is required to charge the battery.
-From there the charger directs power to the battery in order to maintain charge, and the rectifier provides a stable DC current directly to the inverter, all via the DC Bus.
+The function of this combined uninterruptible power supply block is to take AC (Alternating Current) power from the mains and convert it to DC (Direct Current) power, which is required to charge the UPS battery.
+From there the charger directs the power supply to the battery in order to maintain the charge, and the rectifier provides a stable DC current directly to the inverter, all via the DC Bus.

-You’ll notice that the DC Bus didn’t get its own explanatory section in this article, and that’s because it’s simply a fancy name given to the connection between power block, battery and inverter.
+You’ll notice that the DC Bus didn’t get its own explanatory section in this article, and that’s because it’s simply a fancy name given to the connection between the uninterruptible power supply block, UPS battery and inverter.

-Battery– As previously discussed in the article on battery maintenance, most UPS systems (ours included) utilise lead-acid batteries.
-Since we’ve already covered the inner workings of UPS batteries I won’t bore you with it again – If you haven’t already, I’d suggest following the link and having a quick read.
+UPS Battery– As previously discussed in the article on battery maintenance, most modern online UPS systems (ours included) utilise a lead-acid UPS battery.
+Since we’ve already covered the inner workings of batteries I won’t bore you with it again – If you haven’t already, I’d suggest following the link and having a quick read.

-Inverter– The inverter provides the second half of our double conversion process, by converting DC power from the rectifier/battery back to AC power.
-We needed DC power to charge the battery, but it’s AC power that’s required by your critical loads, so this secondary conversion process is vital.
+Inverter– The inverter provides the second half of our double conversion UPS power system process, by converting DC power from the rectifier/battery back to AC power.
+We needed DC power to charge the UPS battery, but it’s AC power that’s required by your critical loads, so this secondary conversion process is vital.

-One of the main benefits of an online UPS is that it provides the greatest level of protection to your critical load from power ‘events’ such as spikes, sags, surges, electrical noise, and so on.
-This is because, unlike the other types of UPS described in our last article, all of the power supplied to your critical load has been routed through the UPS, and thus undergone the double conversion process from AC to DC and then back to AC.
+One of the main benefits of an online UPS system is that it provides the greatest level of power protection to your critical load from power ‘events’ such as spikes, sags, surges, electrical noise, and so on.
+This is because, unlike the other types of uninterruptible power supplies described in our last article, all of the power supplied to your critical load has been routed through the uninterruptible power supply and thus undergone the double conversion process from AC to DC and then back to AC.

-Static Switch– Of course, there is one scenario we haven’t discussed yet, and it’s a particularly important one to consider when implementing an online UPS.
+Static Switch– Of course, there is one scenario we haven’t discussed yet, and it’s a particularly important one to consider when implementing an online UPS system.

-We know what happens when there’s a power failure, but what happens if there’s a UPS failure?
-With an online system, all power to your critical load comes via the UPS… so if that fails it’s going to be just like having a power failure without a UPS, right?
+We know what happens when there’s a power outage, but what happens if there’s an uninterruptible power supply failure?
+With an online UPS system, all power to your critical load comes via the uninterruptible power supply… so if that fails it’s going to be just like having a power outage without a UPS power system, right?

 Well thankfully not, and that’s down to the static switch.

-The switch has two modes; by default the switch will accept AC power from the UPS, but it also has the option to accept AC power directly from the mains, or ‘bypass’.
+The static switch has two modes; by default, the switch will accept AC power from the uninterruptible power supplies, but it also has the option to accept AC power directly from the mains, or ‘bypass’.

-Switching over to mains power is far from ideal, so in the event your critical loads are transferred to raw mains power it will be accompanied by an alarm or warning condition to ensure the UPS issue is resolved as quickly as possible.
+Switching over to mains power is far from ideal, so in the event that your critical loads are transferred to raw mains power, it will be accompanied by an alarm or warning condition to ensure the UPS power system issue is resolved as quickly as possible.